 Apart from its anti-oxidant activity, epithalon has been observed to activate an enzyme called telomerase in cell culture assays.
 Telomerase preserves the ends of chromosomes known as telomeres, which are crucial for maintaining the integrity of DNA.
 Epithalon preserves the DNA from damage by activating the telomerase, decreasing the number of errors in the DNA strands.
 Thus, the peptide protects DNA from accumulating errors over time, which often leads to cellular dysfunction, cancer, and aging.

 2. DNA Activation

-Studies using cell culture have highlighted that the peptide directly interacts with promoter regions of certain genes such as Tram1, IL-2, CD5 and MMP2 and enhances their expression.
-CD5 and IL-2 both are involved in operations of the immune system while MMP2 plays a critical role in the maintenance of extracellular matrix in tendons, skin, and other connective tissue.
-Thus the drug boosts immune system function and the ability of the body to heal both from injury and every day stress and wear and tear.
+Studies using cell culture have highlighted that the peptide directly interacts with promoter regions of certain genes such as Tram1, IL-2, CD5, and MMP2 and enhances their expression.
+CD5 and IL-2 are both involved in operations of the immune system, while MMP2 plays a critical role in the maintenance of extracellular matrix in tendons, skin, and other connective tissue.
+Thus the drug boosts immune system function and the ability of the body to heal both from injury and everyday stress and wear and tear.

 Epithalon triggers interferon-gamma synthesis from aging lymphocytes in rats.
-Interferon-gamma is a relevant signaling molecule of the immune system and helps prepare the body for combating viral infections through T lymphocyte, macrophage and natural killer cell activation.
+Interferon-gamma is a relevant signaling molecule of the immune system and helps prepare the body for combating viral infections through T lymphocyte, macrophage, and natural killer cell activation.

 The following are known DNA interactions of epithalon: